DrMaxPower/Mildew-Detection-in-Cherry-Leaves/README.md

 ## Credits

-* In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
-* You can break the credits section up into Content and Media, depending on what you have included in your project.
+* This object oriented website layout is made by GyanShashwat1611 at [Github site](https://github.com/GyanShashwat1611/WalkthroughProject01/).
+His layout is a deep learning on its own.
+* The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves)

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
+- The image from the NoteBook_Template was taken from robertdickau.com [stirling1]("https://www.robertdickau.com/stirling1-5-2.png"/)
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

-### Media

-- The photos used on the home and sign up page are from This Open Source site
-- The images used for the gallery page were taken from this other open source site
+- The icon in the page favicon were taken from [Twemoji](https://twemoji.maxcdn.com/2/test/preview.html/)

-## Acknowledgements (optional)
-* In case you would like to thank the people that provided support through this project.